Patient Area

 Transplantation of the whole pancreas or isolated islets of Langerhans is an efficient way of treating type 1 diabetes.
 However, it is less frequently implemented due to its limitations such as donor shortage and lifelong immunosuppressive medication.

-The development of a bioartificial pancreas is currently in the ‘preclinical developmental stage’ (see the infographic).
+The development of a bioartificial pancreas was in the ‘preclinical developmental stage’ as per 2025 (see the infographic).

-Furthermore, the project delves into the ethical, legal and psycho-social aspects related to the development of a bio-artificial pancreas.
-Researchers’ asses the perspectives of diabetes professionals and persons with type 1 diabetes regarding the bioartificial pancreas as a potential treatment option.
-This research contributes to ethically responsible clinical translation and implementation of this prospective therapy for type 1 diabetes.
+Furthermore, the project delved into the ethical, legal and psycho-social aspects related to the development of a bio-artificial pancreas.
+Researchers’ assed the perspectives of diabetes professionals and persons with type 1 diabetes regarding the bioartificial pancreas as a potential treatment option.
+This research contributed to ethically responsible clinical translation and implementation of this prospective therapy for type 1 diabetes.

 Follow-up research resulting from the VANGUARD project will drive the advancement of the bioartificial pancreas into the Clinical Trials phase over the next fifteen years.